 Academic Convicted in Egypt

-CAIRO, Egypt (AP) _ An Egyptian-American academic was convicted a second time Monday of tarnishing Egypt’s image and other charges and was sentenced to seven years imprisonment in a case international human rights groups have condemned as politically motivated.
+CAIRO, Egypt (AP) _ An Egyptian-American academic was convicted a second time Monday of tarnishing Egypt’s image and other charges and was sentenced to seven years imprisonment.
+The United States and Amnesty International criticized the verdict.

-Saad Eddin Ibrahim, 63, was sentenced last year to seven years for embezzlement, receiving foreign funds without authorization and tarnishing Egypt’s image.
+Ibrahim, an outspoken human rights and democracy advocate, was sentenced last year to seven years for embezzlement, receiving foreign funds without authorization and tarnishing Egypt’s image.
 An appeals court ordered a retrial, which began April 27 and ended with Monday’s verdict.